Yi-Feng-Liu/Excel-Filter-tool/README.md

 The tool used to filter excel file and will create the new worksheet that you need to key in second entry.
 On the GUI, the sheet 1 means you want to process sheet and the sheet 2 is means what name of sheet you want to save.

-### **If name of sheet 2 is not exist, it will be auto created and save it.
-The combobox you can select the type which you want to filter.**
+### **If name of sheet name dose not exist, it will be auto created and save it.
+The combobox you can select the type which you want to filter. **

 # Method